 Vaccination Programme – information for staff

 Vaccinating frontline health and social care workers is a priority across County Durham.
-We are supporting staff in accessing appointments for vaccination in hospital hubs in Durham and Darlington.
+We are supporting staff in accessing appointments for vaccination across Durham and Darlington.
 Health care staff employed by NHS trusts will be vaccinated by their occupational health teams.

 The following groups have now all been contacted by County Durham CCG and have been sent a booking link: